-In the fall of 2019, Nicole was hired by SAG-AFTRA as a Creative Director and Producer.
+In 2019 and 2021, Nicole was hired by SAG-AFTRA as a Director and Producer of the American Scene Awards.
 She was responsible for overseeing the creation and production of several videos for the Communications & Marketing department.
-She also was the lead Producer and Creative Director for the American Scene Awards.
+She also was the lead Producer and the Director for the American Scene Awards.
+Nicole's films Blackbird, Between The Pages, and Harlem Blues are broadcasting on Aspire TV.
+Nicole's animation Between the Pages has also been licensed by Fox Soul TV.
+Most recently, Nicole L. Thompson was featured as a film Director in Variety Magazine’s Power of Women issue with the Lifetime Television Network.

 ABC Women's Initiative Top 10 Finalist.